ABounD: Adversarial Boundary-Driven Few-Shot Learning for Multi-Class Anomaly Detection

+Despite these advancements, a geometric challenge remains.
+In the multi-class few-shot setting without actual abnormal training data, the learned representations must adapt to intra-class variations while remaining discriminative against subtle anomalies.
+Previous methods often fail to balance this trade-off.
+First, to achieve high precision with limited normal samples, few-shot and unsupervised approaches often revert to a single-class paradigm \cite{li2024promptad, fang2023fastrecon, roth2022towards, gudovskiy2022cflow, liu2023simplenet, zavrtanik2021draem, wyatt2022anoddpm}.
+These models require isolated retraining for every new object category, which limits multi-class scalability.
+Second, zero-shot universal methods maintain unified architectures but rely on passive semantic alignment to establish generic normality \cite{zhou2023anomalyclip, gao2025adaptclip, cao2024adaclip, wang2025zero}.
+In a multi-class feature space, passive alignment without explicit geometric boundary optimization causes cross-class interference.
+This ambiguity leads to either excessively loose margins that misclassify atypical normal samples or vague frontiers that fail to detect fine-grained anomalies.

+To address this bottleneck, we propose ABounD, an adversarial boundary-driven few-shot learning framework.
+ABounD tightly couples dynamic semantic anchoring with explicit decision-boundary optimization.
+The core insight is that a precise multi-class boundary requires a stable class-specific anchor, and a semantic anchor requires a geometric margin defended against anomalies.

-To address this challenge, we propose \textbf{ABounD}, an \textbf{A}dversarial \textbf{Boun}dary-\textbf{D}riven few-shot learning for multi-class anomaly detection, which is a unified learning framework that couples semantic concept learning with decision-boundary shaping (Fig.~\ref{fig:motivation}c).
-First, \textbf{Dynamic Concept Fusion (DCF)} generates class-adaptive prompts by combining generalizable Mixture-of-Experts semantics with learnable class-specific cues, conditioned on the image’s global features.
-Second, \textbf{Adversarial Boundary Forging (ABF)} explicitly sculpts the margin by generating \emph{fence features} via PGD-based perturbations~\cite{madry2017towards}, guided by balance and dispersion objectives that place diverse hard examples near the decision frontier.
-Unlike prior decoupled or stage-wise pipelines~\cite{ma2025aa,zuo2024clip,wang2025robust}, ABounD optimizes both modules \emph{in a single stage} under a \textit{Concept-Boundary Loss (CBL)}, where ABF serves as the primary teaching signal, and other terms ensure semantic alignment and spatial regularity.
+Specifically, the Dynamic Concept Fusion module generates adaptive prompts by combining generalizable mixture-of-experts semantics \cite{jacobs1991adaptive, jordan1994hierarchical} with learnable class-adaptive cues conditioned on the global features of the image.
+This establishes a semantic anchor for each normal class.
+Using this anchor, the Adversarial Boundary Forging module constructs a class-aware decision margin by generating boundary-level fence features via projected gradient descent perturbations \cite{mkadry2017towards, deng2026generative, ngo2019fence}.
+Guided by balance and dispersion objectives, the module synthesizes adversarial hard examples that approximate the semantic frontier between normal and abnormal states, which encourages a compact boundary around the normal manifold.
+Unlike decoupled or stage-wise pipelines \cite{ma2025aa, zuo2024clip, wang2025robust}, these two mechanisms operate in a single stage under a concept-boundary loss, where the dynamic anchor guides adversarial generation and the constructed boundary refines the semantic representation.

-In summary, ABounD (i) unifies concept adaptation and adversarial boundary forging, (ii) forges boundary-level hard examples that align with the evolving feature manifold, and (iii) achieves state-of-the-art in the task of few-shot multi-class anomaly detection on MVTec-AD and VisA datasets.